How to Track SEO Rankings with Google Analytics

 3. Monitor Traffic from Referral Sources

 One of the most important Google SEO ranking factors is backlinks.
-If you just secured a backlink from a high traffic website or published a guest post on a great related website and want to know how many visitors came from that link, then you can check the referral traffic sources report.
+If you just secured a backlink from a high-traffic website or published a guest post on a great related website and want to know how many visitors came from that link, then you can check the referral traffic sources report.

 Not only can you use this report to see which referrals are sending the most traffic, but you can also look for opportunities.
 If a website has linked to you in the past, maybe the owner would be interested in publishing a guest post from you or linking to another of your resources.
-This is a great tactic to use to get more backlinks.
+This is a great tactic to get more backlinks.

 If you don’t get much referral traffic, perhaps it’s time to work on building backlinks and social media profiles in an attempt to increase your SEO rankings.